btoll/stymie-js/README.md

     Command | Description
     ------- | --------
-    add-file | Adds a new file
-    edit-file | Edits a file
+    add-file | Adds a new file or directory edit-file | Edits a file
     get-file | Retrieves a file
     has-file | Checks if the file exists